UoB-HPC/rtb/webapp/src/main/js/public/index.md

 ### Source & Contact

 This repo is available at <https://github.com/UoB-HPC/rtb>.
-If you think something isn't right, please file an issue in the repo.
+Feel free to open an issue if you would like your compiler or job included in the benchmark.

+---

 The site is written by [Tom Lin](https://github.com/tom91136), as part of his PhD work at the [University of Bristol's High Performance